 Full Circle is a limited run of 200 hand-stamped records, in recycled and screen-printed sleeves – you see, many magic words to inflate consumer and collector interest.
-More important is that the music on this EP matches the efforts of the artwork.
+More importantly, it’s the music that matches the efforts in the artwork.